top of page

 Case Study Outcomes & Lessons Learned

-Thorough Research to Guide Design
+Thorough Research to Guide Strategy

-User Experience Modeling
+Modeling the User Experience

 A Prototype to Build on for Future Testing